GamesCrafters/GamesCraftersUWAPI/README.md

         For each available backend service the following health fields are appended `backend_services`:
         - `status`: (String) `"ok"` if the service responded successfully; `"fail"` if it did not respond or returned an error.
-         - `http_code`: (Integer) Service health check response HTTP code.
+         - `http_code`: (Integer) Service healthcheck response HTTP code.
-        - `latency`: (Integer) Present only if the health check succeeded.
+        - `latency`: (Integer) Present only if the healthcheck succeeded.
 Round-trip latency in milliseconds to reach the service.
-        - `error`: (String)Present only if the health check failed.
-Contains a short error message.

-      Below is an example response from `health/`:
+      Below is an example response from `/health/`:

       ```json
       {